Quantisan/docker-clojure/README.md

 # docker-clojure

-A Docker image for developing Clojure code.
+This is the Dockerfile for the [official Docker image for Clojure](https://registry.hub.docker.com/_/clojure/).
+It is automatically pulled and built by Stackbrew into the Docker registry.
 This image runs on OpenJDK 7 and includes Leiningen.

 Note that for production, simply use the `java` image and run compiled Clojure